linroger/FinanceCompendium/V. Equities and Alternatives/Alternatives/A Primer on Commodity Hedge Funds.md

 ---
-aliases:
-tags:
-key_concepts:
+title: "A Primer on Commodity Hedge Funds"
-parent_directory:
+parent_directory: Alternatives
+formatted: 2025-12-21 11:03:25 PM
+formatter_model: claude-sonnet-4
+cli-tool: claude-code
+primary_tags:
+  - commodity hedge funds
+  - long-short strategies
+  - alpha generation
+secondary_tags:
+  - futures trading
+  - commodity markets
+  - investment performance
+  - risk management
+  - portfolio diversification
+  - benchmark analysis
+  - active management
 cssclasses: academia
-title: Original Article
-linter-yaml-title-alias: Original Article
 ---

-# Original Article

-# A primer on commodity hedge funds
+# A Primer on Commodity Hedge Funds

 Received (in revised form): 3rd June 2012

-# Christopher Bauer

-is an Analyst in the structured equity derivatives division of Barclays Capital in London.
+**Christopher Bauer** is an Analyst in the structured equity derivatives division of Barclays Capital in London.
 He holds a Bachelor of Arts in Business Administration from the Baden-Wuerttemberg Cooperative State University Heidenheim, and a Master of Finance from the Frankfurt School of Finance and Management.

-# Thomas Heidorn

-is a Professor of Banking at the Frankfurt School of Finance and Management and the Managing Director of its Centre for Practical Quantitative Finance.
+**Thomas Heidorn** is a Professor of Banking at the Frankfurt School of Finance and Management and the Managing Director of its Centre for Practical Quantitative Finance.
 He holds a Master of Arts in Economics and obtained his doctoral degree from the Christian-Albrechts-University in Kiel, Germany.
 He holds lectures and seminars on Financial Mathematics, Risk Management, Derivatives and Treasury.

-# Dieter Kaiser

-is Managing Director of Robus Capital Management Limited in London.
+**Dieter Kaiser** is Managing Director of Robus Capital Management Limited in London.
 From 2007 to 2011, he was Director Hedge Funds at Feri AG in Bad Homburg, Germany, where he was portfolio manager of several funds of funds and responsible for hedge fund selection.
 He holds a Bachelor of Arts in Business Administration, a Master of Arts in Banking and Finance from the Frankfurt School of Finance and Management and a PhD in Finance from the Chemnitz University of Technology.
 On the academic side, he is a Research Fellow at the Centre for Practical Quantitative Finance of the Frankfurt School of Finance and Management.

 Correspondence: Dieter Kaiser, Robus Capital Management Limited, Marble Arch Tower, 55 Bryanston Street, London W1H 7AA, UK